jbampton/Team/README.md

 John has worked on a number of projects for me over the past **three years**.
 His contributions have been **significant** to the successful deployment of an **enterprise** document publishing system.
 His skills in **XSLT**, **XSD** and **XML**, **Ruby** and **Python**, combine with a **design approach** that results in **compact** and **agile** code.
 His **"outside-the-box"** solutions have also proven their worth with ongoing maintenance and support.

-### Software engineer, GitHub Developer maintainer
+### Software Engineer, GitHub Developer Maintainer 🖴

 September 2018 – Present.
 Iran. 🇮🇷